Ultra-small moment incommensurate spin density wave order masking a ferromagnetic quantum critical point in NbFe$_2$

 {\em Experimental.}---

 Large single crystals of C14 Laves phase NbFe$_2$ (lattice constants $a=4.84$\,\AA\ and $c=7.89$\,\AA) with compositions chosen across the iron-rich side of the homogeneity range have been grown in a UHV-compatible optical floating zone furnace from polycrystals prepared by induction melting \cite{neu11a}.
 The single crystals have been characterised extensively by resistivity, susceptibility, and magnetisation measurements, as well as by x-ray diffraction and neutron depolarization \cite{pfl10a,neu11b,dun11a}, the latter showing homogeneity in structure and chemical composition.
-In this study, three samples have been measured: (i) sample A, which is almost stoichiometric ($y = +0.002$); (ii) sample B, which is slightly Fe-rich ($y = +0.014$); and (iii) sample C, which is more Fe-rich still ($y = +0.019$) (more information in the Supplement \cite{nik17a_sup}).
+In this study, three samples have been measured: (i) sample A, which is almost stoichiometric ($y = +0.003$); (ii) sample B, which is slightly Fe-rich ($y = +0.015$); and (iii) sample C, which is more Fe-rich still ($y = +0.020$) \cite{nik19a_sup}.

 For the neutron scattering experiments the samples were mounted on Al holders and oriented with ($h0l$) as the horizontal scattering plane.
 In order to enhance the signal to background ratio neutron diffraction was carried out at two cold triple-axis spectrometers in elastic mode: Panda at the Heinz Maier-Leibnitz Zentrum (MLZ) \cite{hei15a} and 4F2 at the Laboratoire L{\'e}on Brillouin (LLB).
-Panda was run with neutron wavevectors $k_{\rm i}=k_{\rm f}=1.57$\,\AA$^{-1}$ and 4F2 was used with $k_{\rm i}=k_{\rm f}=1.30$\,\AA$^{-1}$ (more information in the Supplement \cite{nik17a_sup}).
+Panda was run with neutron wavevectors $k_{\rm i}=k_{\rm f}=1.57$\,\AA$^{-1}$ and 4F2 was used with $k_{\rm i}=k_{\rm f}=1.30$\,\AA$^{-1}$ \cite{nik19a_sup}.

 {\em Results.}---